 The mind of man plans his way, But the LORD directs his steps.Proverbs 16:9(NASB)

 There are many lessons that God's people have to learn and often it takes a lifetime to pass the different tests the Lord sets for each one of us.
-The book of Proverbs is filled with examples of both godly living (i.e. behaviour we should seek to emulate), and unwise actions - things we should eschew and avoid.
+The book of Proverbs is filled with examples of both godly living, (behaviour we should seek to emulate), and unwise actions, (things we should eschew and avoid.)

 Often the plans we make are deficient and nearsighted, but God in His grace often brings us to our desired destination in a very different way.
 Sometimes the goals we set are too limited or too limiting, but God will bring us to a place of fulfilment that we could not have thought possible.

-If we are prepared to die to self, live for Him and cry, "not my will but Yours be done' we may be sure that whatever plans we make, the Lord will direct our steps and guide us in the best way to go.
-James pointed out the folly of setting our future plans in stone by making arrogant claims about what we will do in the future - rather we should express our future plans by saying, "If the Lord will, we shall do this or that.
+If we are prepared to die to self, live for Him and cry, "not my will but Yours be done", we may be sure that whatever plans we make, the Lord will direct our steps and guide us in the best way to go.
+James pointed out the folly of setting our future plans in stone by making arrogant claims about what we will do in the future - rather we should express our future plans by saying, "If the Lord wills, we shall do this or that."

 However carefully we consider our plans, we have a very limited view of the future.
 We do not know what will happen in the coming weeks and months.
 Indeed, we have no control over any of our tomorrows.
 But our times are in His hands, and because God can see the end from the beginning, we should be ready to bathe every plan we make in prayer and place each desire of our heart into His safe-keeping.

-Dear Lord and Father, thank You that we have the freedom to make future plans and yet have the wonderful assurance that You are the One Who directs our steps.
-Thank You that I have been given the free-will to make choices in life, and a sound mind with which to think and consider different options.
-I pray that You would give me the wisdom to make the right choices in life, but thank You, Father, that I am not alone and that You guide me along the best way and direct my steps in the way I should go.
-Give me wisdom and discernment to make the best life-choices and an ear that is open to Your leading and guidance, in Jesus' name I pray, AMEN.
+Dear Lord and Father, thank You, that I have the freedom to make future plans and yet have the wonderful assurance that You are the One Who directs my steps.
+Thank You, that I have been given the free-will to make choices in life, and a sound mind with which to think and consider different options.
+I pray that You would give me the wisdom to make the right choices in life, but thank You, Father, that I am not alone, because You guide me along the best way and direct my steps in the way I should go.
+Give me wisdom and discernment to make the best life-choices and an ear that is open to Your leading and guidance.
+In Jesus' name I pray, AMEN.